MPFBench: A Large Scale Dataset for SciML of Multi-Phase-Flows: Droplet and Bubble Dynamics: Conclusions

 In summary, we have introduced a comprehensive time series dataset comprising 10,000 simulations in 2D and 1,000 simulations in 3D, focusing on bubble rise and droplet fall dynamics.
 This dataset captures a wide range of two-phase flow phenomena, including simulations with density ratios as high as 1,000, Reynolds numbers up to 1,000, and Bond numbers up to 500.
 Using a subsample of 1,000 samples from the bubble dataset, we successfully trained neural operators and foundation models, demonstrating encouraging results.
 By feeding in more time snapshots to models, they can more accurately predict the trajectory of bubble dynamics.
 Specifically, we found that CNO outperformed other models in capturing fine-scale interfacial details.
 We also concluded that the foundation model Poseidon pre-trained on single-phase phenomena might not be effective in learning multiphase flow, which demonstrates the need to train foundation models on multiphase flow data.

 \textbf{Limitations}: The dataset has the following constraints: \begin{itemize}[topsep=0pt,left=0pt] \item \textbf{Different orders of magnitude for solution fields}: The dataset includes solution fields that span different orders of magnitude.
 This is evident in the large disparity between the mean squared error (MSE) and relative \(L_2\) errors for different solution fields. \item \textbf{Limited 3D Simulations}: Due to the substantial computational cost, only a small number of 3D simulations were conducted, resulting in a more restricted set of 3D cases in the dataset. \item \textbf{Model fitting with a limited number of time steps}: GPU memory limitations constrained the number of time steps that could be fitted on a single GPU.
 As a result, we had to use a limited number of time snapshots.
-An alternative approach could involve using an auto-regressive model to model the time series for each sample. \end{itemize}
+An alternative approach could involve using an auto-regressive model to model the time series for each sample, inputting the predictions of previous time steps to predict the future time solutions to capture the full trajectory of the bubble. \end{itemize}